If you’re contemplating divorce, pause and reflect on what your life would be like post-divorce.

 One friend described social media as a marketing campaign for yourself – you show the good parts of your life.

-What will your life be like if you were divorced?
+How would your life change if you divorced?

 If you think you’ll be able to do more things, then list out those items.